mikitachyzhyk/mikitachyzhyk.github.io/versions/v3/README.md

 - [x] work on the works section
 - [x] pageNav focus state & put it to separate file
 - [x] delete mmenu
-- [ ] make a hint to the works section about the possibility of dragging and dropping
+- [x] make a hint to the works section about the possibility of dragging
 - [ ] here is a way to make different icons for dark and light theme (https://media-link.glitch.me/, chrome 91)